 The classic example of this is found in the measurement of the motion or position of a sub-atomic particle.
 The process of measuring perturbs the particle.

 3. Instrumentation influences results.

-The basic idea here is this: that which your instruments cannot detect does not exist.
-Spectacular advances in knowledge often occur when detection capabilities improve so that previously unseen things or phenomena can be seen.
+The basic idea here is this: that which your instruments cannot detect might not exist.
+It might be below your detection limit.
+There are historical examples of this.
+Spectacular advances in knowledge often occur when detection capabilities improve so that previously unseen things or phenomena can be observed.